Capstone-General/.github/profile/README.md

 Jatim Journey : Get Location GitHub Repositories of Bangkit Academy 2024 Capstone Project from 3 learning path.
 Machine Learning, Mobile development, Cloud Computing from team C241-PS312.

 # About The Project
+In 2023, Jawa Timur has been awarded with the biggest local tourist attraction, mainly because of the diversity of many tourist attractions.
+There are lots of tourist attraction in East Java, over 2000 tourist destinations.
+Unfortunately, some of them (especially "the hidden gem") are not getting enough coverage.
+Furthermore, Travel Agent and Tourist scamming makes travelling inconvenience.
+In the recent news, one of the travel agents in Jawa Timur scammed customer which resulted in millions of rupiah in loss.
 <p align="center">
 	<img src="https://github.com/Jatim-Journey/.github/blob/809670f885626f4a50245676628619da4b4442c8/profile/images/welcome.png" width="25%"> &nbsp; &nbsp; &nbsp;
 	<img src="https://github.com/Jatim-Journey/.github/blob/809670f885626f4a50245676628619da4b4442c8/profile/images/home.png" width="25%"> &nbsp; &nbsp; &nbsp;